Flute or White Wine Glass for Champagne, Serving Tips and Styles with Chris Ruhland

 Chris Ruhland 00:36:47 Cheers.

 Natalie MacLean 00:36:53 Well, there you have it.
 I hope you enjoyed our chat with Chris.
 Here are my takeaways.
-Should you drink champagne from a white wine glass or a flute?
+Should you drink Champagne from a white wine glass or a flute?
 At last, the raging debate ends.
-I’m all for the white wine glass, Chris says.
-But I don’t like the flutes because you can’t smell the wine.
+I’m all for the white wine glass, Chris says, but I don’t like the flutes because you can’t smell the wine.
 And I have to agree with him.
 He can’t swirl it either.
-There are too thin to sense the aromas from wine.
-Chris says he uses a tulip shaped glass, and if you go to the champagne region, you’ll see those in use everywhere.
+They are too thin to sense the aromas from wine.
+Chris says he uses a tulip shaped glass and if you go to the Champagne region, you’ll see those in use everywhere.
 Chris says when he goes to a restaurant and he thinks they might use a flute, he asks right away if they can have white wine glasses, and a lot of times the sommelier will say, oh yeah, that’s how I enjoy it too.
-Number two, what is the ideal temperature range for serving champagne?
-Chris says that the temperature affects both the texture of the wine and the bubbles, and of course, the taste.

-Natalie MacLean 00:37:46 You wouldn’t want it colder than it gets in your fridge.
-And you certainly don’t put it in the freezer, because at 12.5% alcohol, it will freeze eventually.
-If you have it in your fridge and you pour it into a glass, it’s going to start warming up immediately.
-So the point is to start with a cold temperature.
-And number three, what might surprise you about the technical side of champagne?
-Chris says that most people are surprised at how much work goes into making a bottle of champagne.
+Natalie MacLean 00:37:56 And number three, what might surprise you about the technical side of Champagne?
+Chris says that most people are surprised at how much work goes into making a bottle of Champagne.
 Most people think making wine is easy, right?
 We’ve been doing it for thousands of years.
 You need grapes. you put it in a vessel and pretty soon you’ve got wine.
-But champagne is very much a human made product in that it requires a lot of separate steps done by hand.
-Once you appreciate that and you hold a bottle of champagne and think, wow, this wine has been through a lot to create it.
+But Champagne is very much a human made product in that it requires a lot of separate steps done by hand.
+Once you appreciate that and you hold a bottle of Champagne and think wo, this wine has been through a lot to create it.
 In the show notes, you’ll find the full transcript of my conversation with Chris, links to his website, and book the video versions of these conversations on Facebook and YouTube live, and where you can order my book online now, no matter where you live.

 Natalie MacLean 00:38:50 If you missed episode 56, go back and take a listen.
-I chat about champagne with the restaurant guys Mark Pascal and Francis Schott, who host their own radio show.
+I chat about Champagne with the Restaurant Guys, Mark Pascal and Francis Schott who host their own radio show.
 I’ll share a short clip with you now to whet your appetite.

-Chris Ruhland 00:39:04 So you go into a restaurant, you sit down.
+Restaurant Guys 00:39:04 So you go into a restaurant, you sit down.
 There’s a daunting wine list.
 It’s a tome.
 What do you recommend?

-Restaurant Guys 00:39:09 First of all, I look at what kind of joint am I in?
+Natalie MacLean 00:39:09 First of all, I look at what kind of joint am I in.
 Is this a classy place that has some staff who are going to be wine knowledgeable.
 Could be a sommelier.
 Could be the wine dude.
 But if there’s somebody there that I think really does know the list, I’m going to ask that person.
 The person who works in the restaurant always knows his or her wine list better than I do, because chances are they’ve tasted the wines on the list.
 Let’s hope they have.
-And then if there’s really no one in sight or no one’s coming forward in terms of who knows the list, I’m going to look for regions I may personally be familiar with or what is this restaurant specializing in it?
+And then if there’s really no one in sight or no one’s coming forward in terms of who knows the list, I’m going to look for regions I may personally be familiar with or what is this restaurant specializing in.
 If it’s an Italian restaurant, I’m going to look at the Italian list because it’s going to match the food most likely.
+But also, let’s hope they have a special passion for the wines from that country.
+So I’ll narrow it down further to that.
+And then of course, I’ll stay within my price range and then I’ll hope for the best.